d3b4g/leonids/_posts/Powershell_logging.md

 #### Script Block Logging

-Logs contents of all the script blocks processed by the PowerShell engine.
-Events with ID 4104 are written to the Microsoft-Windows-PowerShell/Operational channel.
+Script Block Logs contents of all the script blocks processed by the PowerShell engine.
+It writes Events ID 4104 to the Microsoft-Windows-PowerShell/Operational channel.

 + Enable Script Block Logging: